UltraFine+® Next Gen

 For further details head to the Publications tab.

-Since the project completion in November 2023, the CSIRO has conducted further research and ground testing into machine-learned landscape modelling in Australia and the landscape modelling and statistical outlier definition by landscape type functionality of the Next Gen Analytics tools will be commercially available through CSIRO’s Exploration Toolkit as LandScape+ from April 2025.
+Since the project completion in November 2023, the CSIRO has conducted further research and ground tested the machine-learned landscape modelling in Australia (find the peer-reviewed publication here) and the landscape modelling and statistical outlier definition by landscape type functionality of the Next Gen Analytics tools will be commercially available through CSIRO’s Exploration Toolkit as LandScape+ from April 2025.

 (A) Simplified sketch of the major components of the Next Gen Analytics machine learning workflow developed during the M0462a project.
 The workflow derives first-pass interpretation of the UltraFine+® soil analytical results in landscape context for a given project site.
 Figure reproduced from Noble et al. 2024.
 (B) Simplified sketch of the major components of the LandScape+ machine learning workflow which will be commercially available from April 2025.
 This application will provide landscape models with or without soil samples.